 Currently, the Boeing MAX 8 (Southwest’s newest aircraft) is grounded with an unknown date for it to return to service.

 10. Sorry, But Your Dog (or Cat!)
 Can’t Fly to Hawaii With You

 Southwest says that they will not transport pets to and from Hawaii, but “only service dogs assisting Customers with disabilities and emotional support dogs and cats are permitted.”

 11. It’ll Cost You $75 to Bring Your Surfboard, But Bring Scuba Gear FREE

 Unfortunately, surfboards are not included in the two free checked items you can bring to Hawaii (or any flight) on Southwest.
 You’ll need to pay $75 per way, as well as remove the keels and fins.

 But be sure to bring your snorkel gear and just pack it, and they will accept scuba gear with empty air tanks as one of your two free checked items per person.
 Here are the full details.

-Get complete details about Southwest Hawaii Flights at Southwest.com/Hawaii.
+Get the latest updates about Southwest Hawaii Flights here or at Southwest.com/Hawaii.